 What’s the best way for me to use these stories?

 That depends on what you want or need to achieve and how much time you have.

 - You can make vocab lists with their subscription and practise the words with their quizzes.

 - You can use your own vocab books and write down any unknown words.

-- You could get one of my German Vocabulary Notebook where you can also make your own sentences with those new words.
+- You could get one of my German Vocabulary Notebook (affiliate link, but no extra cost to you) where you can also make your own sentences with those new words.

 - Or you can just sit and enjoy reading the stories as you receive them.

 Go on, try the app, read the stories and then tell me if you agree with me!